 For example, Sherwin Williams pairs Shoji White with a few really awesome paint colors.

 Last, Sherwin-Williams pairs Shoji White with Pure White.
-If you’re looking for a white for a trim color that goes with Shoji White, Pure White is a great option.
+Pure White is a great option for a white trim color to pair with Shoji White.
 Click here for full color review on Pure White.

 You could also put Shoji White with a brighter white such as High Reflective White or Benjamin Moore’s Chantilly Lace.
-These whites would really make sure the weight stand out, as the clean crisp look of these white paints would highlight the warm tones of Shoji White.
-If you’re interested in Chantilly Lace, click on the link.
+These whites would really make sure Shoji White stands out, as the clean crisp look of these white paints would highlight the warm tones of Shoji White.

 I also like Shoji White with some green colors, navy colors, and dark reddish colors.